-For the plaintiff, (name), to recover from the defendant, (name), on (his) (her) claim of negligent infliction of emotional distress, you must find all the following have been proved by a preponderance of the evidence:
+For the plaintiff, (name), to recover from the defendant, (name), on (insert applicable pronoun) claim of negligent infliction of emotional distress, you must find all the following have been proved by a preponderance of the evidence:

-1. The defendant was negligent;

-2. The defendant's negligence created an unreasonable risk of physical harm to the plaintiff;

-3. The defendant's negligence caused the plaintiff to be put in fear for (his) (her) own safety and such fear was shown by physical consequences or long continued emotional disturbance, rather than only momentary fright, shock, or other similar and immediate emotional distress; and

-4. The plaintiff's fear caused (him) (her) (injuries) (damages) (losses).
+- 1. The defendant was negligent; - 2.
+The defendant's negligence created an unreasonable risk of physical harm to the plaintiff; - 3.
+The defendant's negligence caused the plaintiff to be put in fear for (insert applicable pronoun) own safety and such fear was shown by physical consequences or long continued emotional disturbance, rather than only momentary fright, shock, or other similar and immediate emotional distress; and - 4.
+The plaintiff's fear caused (insert applicable pronoun) (injuries) (damages) (losses).